assetgraph/assetgraph-sprite/README.md

 href="http://github.com/One-com/assetgraph">AssetGraph</a> that
 optimizes CSS background images by creating sprite images.
-The spriting is guided by GET parameters and a set of custom CSS properties with a `-ag-sprite` prefix.
+The spriting is guided by GET parameters and a set of custom CSS properties with a `-sprite-` prefix.

 You can tell AssetGraph-sprite that you want to sprite a given CSS background image by adding a `sprite` parameter to its query string: